-Does your classic car deserve a dehumidifier this winter?
+Should you use a dehumidifier for your classic car this winter?

-For unheated garages, a desiccant system is preferable to a compressor unit as they operate at lower temperatures.
+For unheated garages, a desiccant system is preferable to a compressor unit, as they operate at lower temperatures.
 They also tend to be lighter, which could be a factor if you intend to move the dehumidifier.

 Crucially, from a classic car perspective, desiccant dehumidifiers have the ability to reduce the relative humidity to 40 percent or lower – below the rusting point of metal.